msartore/Advance-Tool-for-Android-ADB-Tool/README.md

 - Emulate device (Resize Screen)
 - Emulate device (Change Density)
 - Reset (Emulate device)
-You must put this exe in the adb folder to make it works PS : I am not responsible for bricked devices use Fastboot Flasher, Build Prop editor and sideload at your own risks ! sorry for my bad english
+You must put this batch file in the adb folder to make it works PS : I am not responsible for bricked devices use Fastboot Flasher, Build Prop editor and sideload at your own risks ! sorry for my bad english